-9. SDCRAA to track and report to ANAC at each meeting the count and Complete: All owners a specific circumstances where applicants are denied Air Conditioning options to be consisten (AC) installations in their QHP applications so that ANAC may consider recommendations to pursue the FAA reconsider the terms of the AC prohibitions.
+9. SDCRAA to track and report to ANAC at each meeting the count and specific circumstances where applicants are denied Air Conditioning (AC) installations in their QHP applications so that ANAC may consider recommendations to pursue the FAA reconsider the terms of the AC prohibitions.